-We demonstrate the efficacy of our RTP-splines as a powerful solid modeling tool in various experiments.
-This unified paradigm enables the transformation from discrete solid models (represented by tetrahedral meshes) into continuous RTP-spline representations, accurately modeling both geometry and possibly multi-dimensional attributes.
+unified paradigm enables the transformation from discrete solid models (represented by tetrahedral meshes) into continuous RTP-spline representations, accurately modeling both geometry and possibly multidimensional attributes.

-One unclear property of the RTP-spline is its linear independence, we will explore the constraints during the RTP-spline construction that ensures it.
-When the linear independence problem is solved, we would also like to explore the isogeometric analysis founded upon RTP-splines.
-Moreover, the particular polycube domains of RTP-splines can be naturally decomposed into a set of regular structures, which will enable GPU-friendly computing and imagebased geometric shape processing.
+At present, one unclear property of the RTP-spline is the linear independence of its basis functions, and we shall explore possible constraints during the RTP-spline construction and propose necessary or sufficient conditions that could guarantee such property.
+When the linear independence problem is solved, we would also like to explore the isogeometric analysis founded upon RTPsplines.
+Moreover, the particular polycube domains of RTP-splines can be naturally decomposed into a set of regular structures, which will enable GPU-friendly computing and image-based geometric shape processing.
+We are planning to investigate the aforementioned topics.